An Experiment on a Bird in the Air Pump: Background

-During his apprenticeship and early career Wright concentrated on portraiture.
-By 1762, he was an accomplished portrait artist, and his 1764 group portrait James Shuttleworth, his Wife and Daughter is acknowledged as his first true masterpiece.
-Benedict Nicolson suggests that Wright was influenced by the work of Thomas Frye; in particular by the 18 bust-length mezzotints which Frye completed just before his death in 1762.
+During his apprenticeship and early career, Wright concentrated on portraiture.
+By 1762, he was an accomplished portrait artist, and his 1764 group portrait, James Shuttleworth, his Wife and Daughter, is acknowledged as his first true masterpiece.
+British art historian Benedict Nicolson suggests that Wright was influenced by the work of Thomas Frye; particularly the 18 bust-length mezzotints which Frye completed just before his death in 1762.
 It was perhaps Frye's candlelight images that tempted Wright to experiment with subject pieces.
-Wright's first attempt, A Girl reading a Letter by Candlelight with a Young Man looking over her shoulder from 1762 or 1763, is a trial in the genre, and is fetching though uncomplicated.

-Wright's, An Experiment on a Bird in the Air Pump forms part of a series of candlelit nocturnes that he produced between 1765 and 1768.
+Wright's first attempt, A Girl reading a Letter by Candlelight with a Young Man looking over her shoulder, from 1762 or 1763, is a trial in the genre, and is fetching though uncomplicated.
+Wright's An Experiment on a Bird in the Air Pump forms part of a series of candlelit nocturnes that he produced between 1765 and 1768.

-There was a long history of painting candlelit scenes in Western art, although as Wright had not at this date traveled abroad, there remains uncertainty as to what paintings he might have seen in the original, as opposed to prints.
-Nicolson, who made studies of both Wright and other candlelight painters such as the 17th-century Utrecht Caravaggisti, thought their paintings, among the largest in the style, those most likely to have influenced Wright.
-However, Judy Egerton wonders if he could have seen any, referring to influences of the far smaller works of the Leiden fijnschilder Godfried Schalcken (1643–1706), whose reputation was much greater in the early 18th century than later.
-He had worked in England from 1692 to 1697, and several of his paintings can be placed in English collections.
+There was a long history of painting candlelit scenes in Western art, although as Wright had not travelled abroad at this date, there remains uncertainty as to what paintings he might have seen in the original, as opposed to prints.
+Nicolson, who made studies of both Wright and other candlelight painters, such as the 17th-century Utrecht Caravaggisti, thought their paintings, among the largest in the style, those to be most likely to have influenced Wright.
+However, British art historian and curator Judy Egerton questions if Wright could have seen any, referring to influences of the far smaller works of the Leiden fijnschilder Godfried Schalcken (1643–1706), whose reputation was much greater in the early 18th century than later.
+Schalcken had worked in England from 1692 to 1697, and several of his paintings can be placed in English collections.

 Although he was the leading expert writing in English, Nicolson does not suggest that Wright is likely to have known of the 17th-century candlelit narrative religious subjects of Georges de La Tour and Trophime Bigot, which, in their seriousness, are the closest works to Wright that are lit only by candle.
 The Dutch painters' works and other candlelit scenes by 18th-century English painters such as Henry Morland (father of George) tended instead to exploit the possibilities of semi-darkness for erotic suggestiveness.
 Some of Wright's own later candlelit scenes were by no means as serious as his first ones, as seen from their titles: Two Boys Fighting Over a Bladder and Two Girls Dressing a Kitten by Candlelight.